-The musical about the Depression-era American outlaws has music by Frank Wildhorn (Jekyll & Hyde, The Scarlet Pimpernel), lyrics by Tony Award winner Don Black (Sunset Boulevard, Song and Dance), book by Ivan Menchell (The Cemetery Club, Chitty Chitty Bang Bang) and direction and musical staging by Jeff Calhoun (Deaf West's Big River, Broadway's Grease!).
+The musical about the Depression-era American outlaws has music by Frank Wildhorn ( Jekyll & Hyde, The Scarlet Pimpernel), lyrics by Tony Award winner Don Black ( Sunset Boulevard, Song and Dance), book by Ivan Menchell ( The Cemetery Club, Chitty Chitty Bang Bang) and direction and musical staging by Jeff Calhoun (Deaf West's Big River, Broadway's Grease!).

+The "seductive and cinematic new musical has a thrilling new score that combines rockabilly, blues and gospel music," according to Asolo.
 Casting and additional details for this production, "including a major talent-search contest slated for April," will be announced.
 Stark Sands and Laura Osnes starred in the California world premiere.

 The Asolo will also stage a world-premiere play to be announced, plus productions of David Hirson's La Bête; Reginald Rose's Twelve Angry Men; Boeing-Boeing by Marc Camoletti, translated by Beverley Cross; Ira Levin's Deathtrap; Lynn Nottage's Las Meninas; and Hershey Felder's George Gershwin Alone.

 Additionally, Asolo Rep's New Stages project, launched in 2008-09 with The Giver, will return with Antigone Now by Melissa Cooper.